ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/ucsc/autograder/250725 - Anvi Kohli/index.md

 This summer I am contributing to the [LINQS Autograder project](https://ucsc-ospo.github.io/project/osre25/ucsc/autograder/) under the mentorship of Eriq Augustine and Lucas Ellenberger.
 The goal of my project is to build a tool that can detect code generated with AI.
 You can read my proposal here: [Proposal](https://summerofcode.withgoogle.com/programs/2025/projects/jxBUpvoM).
+My first blog is available here: [Blog Post 1](https://ucsc-ospo.github.io/report/osre25/ucsc/autograder/).

 ## Project Overview

 The Autograder Server is an open source project that automatically grades programming assignments in real-time.
-The project supports the autograding systems used at UC Santa Cruz.
+The project includes support for a variety of programming languages for evaluation.
 Due to the rise of tools like GitHub Copilot and ChatGPT, students are increasingly relying on AI to complete their coding assignments.
 This poses a problem as it becomes challenging to uphold fairness in grading and ensure that students are learning.
 Our project aims to address this issue by creating a system that provides a confidence score to indicate that a piece of code was written by an AI tool.

-## Progress, Challenges & Learnings
+## Progress, Challenges, & Learnings

 ### Exploration of Existing Tools and Systems